Why women?

 Overall, in one year our nonprofit saw a 50% drop in the reporting of serious anxiety and depression among personal counseling clients.

-of individual personal counseling through our Soundings, Jumpstart, and Room To Talk programs.
+Over 700 clients received individual personal counseling through our Soundings and Room To Talk programs.

 Emotional and economic health are interactive.